elhaddajiOtmane/Voyagair/README.md

 ## About Voyagair

-Voyagair, developed for Webnexa by Otmane El Haddaji, is an innovative Android application designed to enhance the bus travel experience.
+Voyagair, developed for Webnexa by Otmane elhaddaji, is an innovative Android application designed to enhance the bus travel experience.
 It provides users with real-time information about bus schedules, routes, and stations, making their journeys smoother and more efficient.

 ## Features